 If I Might Lose My Job Should I Pay off Debt or Save the Money?

-It can be discouraging to find yourself in this situation.
-However, it is important to keep a positive attitude as you continue to look for work.
-If you need help, you can ask for it.
-A temporary solution may involve moving back in with your parents while you look for work.
-Be sure that you are open to all options so that you do not put yourself back into debt in this situation, especially if you continue to have contract work.
+And don't forget: If you need help, you can ask for it.
+A temporary solution may involve moving back in with your parents while you look for work, or moving to a cheaper house or apartment.
+Be sure that you are open to all options so that you don't go into debt and can come out of this situation with your finances intact.